 - working with teachers, either individually or collectively, to support and improve their professional knowledge and practice.

 Teachers working as educational leaders may have leadership roles in schools or early childhood services.
 They could also be working

 - in a local council or kindergarten cluster group

 - in an organisation providing services and/or support to schools and early childhood services

 - in an education union such as the Australian Education Union (AEU) or Independent Education Union (IEU)

-- with the Department of Education and Training (DET), Victorian Curriculum and Assessment Authority (VCAA), Melbourne Archdiocese Catholic Schools (MACS) or Independent Schools Victoria (ISV)
+- with the Department of Education (DE), Victorian Curriculum and Assessment Authority (VCAA), Melbourne Archdiocese Catholic Schools (MACS) or Independent Schools Victoria (ISV)

 - with a professional teaching association

 - undertaking research into teaching and learning or education-related issues, or